Cut Costs, Not Corners: Smarter Energy for Smarter Business

 Business Energy Scotland is funded by the Scottish Government to provide free, impartial support and access to funding to help small and medium-sized enterprises save energy, carbon and money.

-• Found out about the interest-free loans available to Scottish SMEs – currently with up to £30k cashback grants
+Find out about the interest-free loans available to Scottish SMEs

 The move to a net zero economy is already happening, bringing both opportunities and challenges to businesses.